What are Antioxidants?

 Antioxidants are not created by our bodies, so they must be sourced from the diet on a regular basis, from antioxidant-rich foods and/or antioxidant supplements.

-Antioxidants are found in abundance in natural whole foods, such as plants, fruits, grains, pulses, vegetables and even some animal products.
-They can take the form of vitamins, minerals, enzymes, Carotenoids and Polyphenols, among others, and tend to contain highly colored natural pigments, which give them a bright appearance.
+Antioxidants are found in abundance in natural whole foods, such as plants, fruits, grains, pulses, vegetables, and even some animal products.
+They can take the form of vitamins, minerals, enzymes, Carotenoids, and Polyphenols, among others, and tend to contain highly coloured natural pigments, which give them a bright appearance.